flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   not sufficiently user facing or offers overly niche or limited functionality will not be accepted.

-- **Low-effort submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single source-files or forks of existing projects without any significant modification will not be accepted.
+- **Minimal submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single or simple sources or aren't suitable as desktop apps or forks of existing projects without any significant modification will not be accepted.

 - **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of applications, such as development tools and IDEs with a broad